mateusKoppe/generator-batangularjs/README.md

 * `$ gulp watch` run `js:watch` and `css:watch`;
 * `$ gulp build` generate a minified verson of your website, do the same that `gulp old` and minify your files, concat your images, put your included libraries into a unique file name.
 * `$ gulp server-build` start your builded application;

+## Contributing

+Help me to improve this documentation.

+Pull requests, helping others solving issues, among other tasks, are all valid, and more than welcome, contributions - don't hesitate.

+When doing a Pull Request, make sure you target the `development` branch, `master` is supposed to be an *stable* branch - the changes are merged only at the end of a version.

+As for tests, run simply run `npm test` - it'll run both unit and acceptance tests.